cu-mkp/m-k-manuscript-data/_texts/p-065r_tl.md

 ## Mirror

-When you paint flesh, it is useful to have a <span class="m">crystal</span> mirror, which represents a lifelike image, and in which you will see if your shadows are soft enough or too crude.
-But do not look at it using a candle, because the light of the flame will make the shadows look reddish.
-The painter also learns for himself with a mirror, because he sees in it what a lifelike image can produce.
+When you make flesh colors, it is good to have a <span class="m">cristallin</span> mirror, which represents well after nature, and in which <span class="del">it</span> you will see if your shadows are soft enough or too crude.
+But do not look at it with a candle, for firelight will make the shadows reddish.
+The painter also teacher himself with the mirror, for he sees in it what the natural can do.